gturpin-dev/PostTypeHandler/README.md

 $post_type_handler->register();
 ```

-You can also set the taxonomies for the PostType.
+You can also set the taxonomies for the PostType if they are previously registered.

 ```php
 $post_type_handler = new PostType( 'Books' );